yasslab/yasslab.jp/en/index.md

 ## About us

 We're mainly working on Ruby/Rails web development, education, and open-source activities.
-We have two offices in Okinawa and Tokyo, Japan, and we work remotely using GitHub, Sqwiggle, IRC, etc.
+We have two offices in Okinawa and Tokyo, Japan, and we work remotely using GitHub, Appear, Idobata, etc.

 ### Founder: Yohei Yasukawa